Skip to main content

 • a CV

 • a statement of purpose (max 500 words) giving details of your academic interests and what you would expect to gain from attending this event.
-Applicants who do not wish to present a paper are encouraged to demonstrate strong affinity with the topic.

 Statement of Motivation (500 words max)